liuyifang/FlyPhoneDB/README.md

 If you use FlyPhoneDB in your work, please cite:

-> Liu, Y., Hu, Y., Li, J. S. S., Rodiger, J., Comjean, A., Attrill, H., ... & Perrimon, N. (2021).
-FlyPhoneDB: An integrated web-based resource for cell-cell communication prediction in Drosophila. bioRxiv.
+> Liu, Y., Li, J. S. S., Rodiger, J., Comjean, A., Attrill, H., Antonazzo, G., ... & Perrimon, N. (2022).
+FlyPhoneDB: an integrated web-based resource for cell–cell communication prediction in Drosophila.
+Genetics, 220(3), iyab235.